-Faiths Forum for London and the Strengthening Faith Institutions are facilitating an interfaith tree planting project, which aims to plant 32 trees across 10 London Boroughs.
-The project aims to promote community spirit, develop interfaith relations and make London greener funded by the Mayor of London.
+In 2017 Faiths Forum for London launched its Interfaith Tree Planting project which aims to promote community spirit, develop interfaith relations and make London greener funded by the Mayor of London.